 Best of all, the G10, according to the manufacturer, disturbs dust and not people.

-This is possible by the low-noise output of the G10 on Standard power mode.
-With only 55 db of noise, you’ll hardly notice the buzzing and the humming emitted from the robot as it passes from room to room.
+This is possible by the low-noise output of the G10 on the Standard power mode.
+With only 55 DB of noise, you’ll hardly notice the buzzing and the humming emitted from the robot as it passes from room to room.
 It’ll most likely be drowned out by ambient household noises from TVs, people, and possibly passing vehicles.

-For some odd reason, pets take it upon themselves to fight, scratch, and claw new robots entering their territory, despite their task being cleaning up after them.
-Damage from cat and dog claws isn’t an issue – its top-facing tempered glass ensures that no scratches will form from pets or when it passes beneath furniture.
+For some odd reason, pets take it upon themselves to fight, scratch, and claw new robots entering their territory, despite their task is cleaning up after them.
+Damage from cat and dog claws isn’t an issue – its top-facing tempered glass ensures that no scratches will form from pets or when it passes beneath the furniture.

 2-in-1 Vacuum and Mop

 Now onto the main point: the added mopping feature.
 The G10 doesn’t just mop or sweep at once; with a tankful of water, this hybrid bot can do both simultaneously.
-It vacuums up front while pulling a moist cloth behind to give your floors a quick yet thorough cleaning when you’re too lazy to pick up the mop.
+It vacuums upfront while pulling a moist cloth behind to give your floors a quick yet thorough cleaning when you’re too lazy to pick up the mop.

 Like all combo bots, the G10 will not replace mopping entirely since it will not remove crusty old food particles.